 Payment Innovation That Works With Your Enterprise Business

 Finding solutions that can integrate with each other, streamline processes, and simplify workflows across multiple locations is ideal for enterprise businesses.
-This can help with needs including ACH speeding up payment processing for your enterprise business.
+This can help with speeding the time it takes to process payments for your business.

-Omni powered by Fattmerchant is an all-in-one solution that helps to manage every aspect of the Enterprise business’s finances.
+Stax Enterprise is an all-in-one payment solution that helps to manage every aspect of the Enterprise business’s finances.
 With optimized payment processing tools such as recurring billing, virtual payment options, access to accounting, and data analytics managing Enterprise payments has never been easier.
 Multiple processing solutions, business locations, or business tools, give you multiple data points to manage.
-Omni has all of your data in one view so you can accurately plan for the future.
+Stax has all of your data in one view so you can accurately plan for the future.

-Omni powered by Fattmerchant is one of the only merchant services that is dedicated to the success of businesses of all sizes.
-With leading technology and dedicated customer support, Fattmerchant helps enterprise businesses stay competitive as they continue to scale.
+Stax Enterprise is one of the only all-in-one payment solutions dedicated to the success of scaling businesses.
+With leading technology and dedicated customer support, Stax helps enterprise businesses stay competitive as they continue to scale.

-Designed for your enterprise business, Omni by Fattmerchant brings your entire payment experience into one easy-to-use platform.
+Designed for your enterprise business, Stax Enterprise brings your entire payment experience into one easy-to-use platform.
 The payment system is designed in a way that offers maximum capabilities in an intuitive interface.

 To learn more about our suite of payment processing solutions, or to receive a custom savings quote, reach out to us at Stax today.